abynim/sketch-artboard-notes/README.md

-# Sketch Artboard Notes
-## Add notes to your artboards.
+# Sketch Artboard Notes - Add notes to your artboards

 ---